 Task force recommends policies to guide transit service investments

-King County formed the Regional Transit Task Force in March 2010 to consider a policy framework to guide service investments or—if necessary—contraction of the King County Metro Transit system.
+King County formed the Regional Transit Task Force in March 2010 to consider a policy framework to guide service investments or—if necessary—reduction of the King County Metro Transit system.

 The Metropolitan King County Council directed the County Executive to form the task force when it adopted the 2010 county budget.
 The council later issued guidelines for the task force.

-The task force was formed as Metro was facing competing pressures: on one hand, strong demand for transit services countwide; on the other, rising costs and a steep decline in sales-tax revenues—an important source of Metro’s funding.
+The task force was formed as Metro faced competing pressures: on one hand, strong demand for transit services countywide; on the other, rising costs and a steep decline in sales-tax revenues—Metro’s primary source of operating funds.

 In this context, the task force was asked to identify short-term and long-term objectives for transit service investment, and to formulate a service implementation policy based on those objectives.

-The task force was made up of municipal and community stakeholders appointed by King County Executive Dow Constantine, plus three nonvoting members.
-A consultant facilitated the task force. read member bios
+The task force was made up of a broad range of municipal and community stakeholders appointed by King County Executive Dow Constantine, plus three nonvoting members.
+A consultant facilitated the task force.
+Read member bios

 The Municipal League of King County honored the Regional Transit Task Force with its James R. Ellis Regional Leadership Award for 2011.

 The award recognizes the task force for its work to clarify transit service priorities during a time of budget reductions.